 This course explores the development of filmmaking and its historical and social influence in the United States.
-On occasion, movies will be viewed critically and analyzed within the context of history.
+Film from each decade, from the late 1800s through today, will be viewed critically and analyzed within the context of history.

 HISTORY OF SPORTS IN AMERICA